64kramsystem/zfs-installer/README.md

 The program currently supports:

 - Ubuntu 18.04.x (Bionic);
-- Linux Mint 19.x.
+- Linux Mint 19.x;
+- Debian 10.1.

-It uses the widespread [jonathonf/zfs PPA](https://launchpad.net/~jonathonf/+archive/ubuntu/zfs) for installing the latest ZFS version (0.8.x), which supports native encryption and trimming (among the other improvements over 0.7).
+The ZFS version installed is 0.8, which supports native encryption and trimming (among the other improvements over 0.7).
+The required repositories are automatically added to the destination system.

 EFI boot is required (any modern (2011+) system will do); legacy boot is currently not supported.